 How to Create a Directory Using GitBash

-To create a directory using the Gitbash you can use the mkdir command like below:
+To create a directory using Gitbash, you can use the mkdir command below:

 mkdir <directory name>

-After switching to the working directory, now we need to convert that directory to the repository so that we can execute the command there.
+After switching to the working directory, we need to convert that directory to the repository to execute the command there.

 How to Create a file using Git Bash

-To create a file through Git Bash, you will first need to create a repository and navigate to this directory as your present working directory.
+To create a file through Git Bash, you must create a repository and navigate to this directory as your working directory.
 Once you are in the correct repository, type the following command:

 touch <filename with extension>

-After creating the empty file, let us try to write something inside the file. so for writing into the file, you can use the below commands.
+After creating the empty file, let us try to write something inside the file.
+So, you can use the below commands for writing into the file.

 echo “Your Message” > filename with extension

 Let’s try to commit the changes we made to the file.
 First, we need to add the file to the staging area.
-We learned in our previous blog posts that this is necessary before committing changes.
+Our previous blog posts taught us that this is necessary before committing changes.

 How to add the file to the staging area?